StormhelmSoftworks/specfacthor/README.md

 Or install it yourself as:

-    $ gem install specfac
+    $ gem install specfactor

 ## Usage

-TODO: Write usage instructions here

-## Development

-After checking out the repo, run `bin/setup` to install dependencies.
-Then, run `rake spec` to run the tests.
-You can also run `bin/console` for an interactive prompt that will allow you to experiment.

-To install this gem onto your local machine, run `bundle exec rake install`.
-To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).
+In terminal, type:

+    specfac [controller] [actions]

+__[controller]__ should be the name of the controller you'd like to generate tests for

+__[actions]__ should be the names of methods to be generated

+An example usage for specific tests:

+    specfac participants index show

+An example for all available tests:

+    specfac participants ALL

+Currently, tests can be generated for :index, :show, :new, :create, :edit, :update, and :destroy.

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/specfac.
+Bug reports and pull requests are welcome on GitHub at https://github.com/viktharien/specfactor.

 ## License